2 years with Recognised Prior Learning (RPL)

 All clinical placement providers are audited according to the Nursing & Midwifery Council professional regulatory requirements for learning & teaching in clinical practice and each area has a dedicated member of academic staff attached to the placement, so that students may access support and advice.
 Academic staff work in close contact with the NHS Trust Practice Education Facilitators and the development of these close links with practice partners enable our students to feel confident that their practice experiences are supported throughout their course.

-Successful completion of the programme prepares the graduate for future employment as a registered nurse (Adult or Mental Health).
-The School of Nursing’s related and well-established BSc(Hons) programme has shown high levels employability for course graduates.
+Successful completion of the programme prepares the graduate for future employment as a registered nurse (Adult, Mental Health or Children and Young People).
+The School of Nursing’s well-established programme shows high levels employability for course graduates.